 (iii) Formaldehyde derivatives such as melamine-formaldehyde and naphthalene sulphonate formaldehyde.

-These materials essentially work as surface-active agents, reduce surface tension of water and disperse cement particles more effectively, thus lowering the water requirements.
+These materials essentially work as surface-active agents, reduce the surface tension of water and disperse cement particles more effectively, thus lowering the water requirements.

 It is essential to know the dose of a given admixture and its possible detrimental effects on concrete or on corrosion of reinforcement.
 Sufficient trials should be made on a given admixture to assess its effectiveness in terms of workability, setting time and compressive strength, etc. on the given concrete mix.